 Photograph the Marine Corps Drum and Bugle Corps musical performance followed by a breathtaking performance by the U.S. Marine Corps Silent Drill Platoon

-Sunset at the Lincoln Memorial in Washington, DC brings a special treat on Tuesday evenings during the summer…
+Sunset at the U.S. Marine Corps War Memorial in Arlington brings a special treat on Tuesday evenings during the summer…

 The Sunset Parade!
 The parade is not a street parade, but a military parade consisting of ceremonial pomp that is symbolic of Marine professionalism, discipline, and esprit de corps.
 Our photo safari begins with an opportunity to photograph “The Commandant’s Own”, the Marine Corps Drum and Bugle Corps in their bright red dress uniforms followed by a breathtaking performance by the U.S. Marine Corps Silent Drill Platoon!